 Content validity was reviewed before the pilot study and the actual data collection, through distribution of the first tool to five experts in different nursing specialties, to ensure appropriateness, relevancy, clarity and completeness of the tool.

-Reliability: Reliability was measured by using Alpha Chronbach's Coefficient of total (87) questions which was equal to (0.972).
+Reliability: Quality of nursing courses questionnaire reliability was measured by using Alpha Chronbach's Coefficient for total (87) questions and reliability result was equal (0.972).

-Tool 3 - Auditing checklist of nursing student's academic achievement: This tool adapted from [33], and used by the researchers to review student's final total grades of their nursing courses that mentioned before and indicate their academic achievement, and included student number/code, academic grade, semester, nursing course name, and student's grades/ marks of the nursing course that taught at Faculty of Nursing-Benha University in academic year 2015/2016.
+Tool 3 - Auditing checklist of nursing student's academic achievement: This tool adapted from [34], and used by the researchers to review student's final total grades of their nursing courses that mentioned before and indicate their academic achievement, and included student' number/code, academic grade, semester, nursing course name, and student's grades/ marks of the nursing course at Faculty of Nursing- Benha University in academic year 2014/2015.